Where Did The Easter Bunny Come From?

 Oschter Haws came to America with Pennsylvania Dutch settlers in the 1700s, and evolved into the Easter Bunny as it became entrenched in American culture.
 Over time the bunny started bringing chocolate and toys in addition to eggs (the chocolate rabbit began with the Germans, too, when they started making Oschter Haws pastries in the 1800s).

-The Easter Bunny also went with European settlers to Australia, as did actual bunnies, since there were no indigenous rabbits in Oz.
+The Easter Bunny also went with European settlers to Australia—as did actual bunnies.
 These rabbits, fertile as they are, got a little out of control, so the Aussies regard them as serious pests.
 The destruction they've caused to habitats is responsible for the major decline of some native animals and causes millions of dollars worth of damage to crops.
 It is, perhaps, not a great idea to use an invasive species as a symbol for a religious holiday, so Australia has been pushing the Easter Bilby (above, on the right), an endangered marsupial that kind of looks like a bunny if you squint.
+According to some of our Australian readers, the Easter Bunny is not in danger of going extinct.